Feel-ix-343/markdown-oxide/README.md

 > [!Note]
 > Zed does not implement some of the language server protocol that this LS uses.
 Namely, unindexed block completions do not work at all.
 There are also other issues with the language server unique to Zed (such as completions being unexpectedly hidden).
-Overtime, these issue will be resolved; for now, Zed provides an interesting exhibition for a potential note taking experience provided by markdown oxide
+Over time, these issues will be resolved; for now, Zed provides an interesting exhibition for a potential (beautiful + fast) note-taking experience provided by markdown oxide

 ### Helix

 For Helix, all you must do is install the language server's binary to your path.
-The following installation methods are availiable:
+The following installation methods are available:
 - <details>
      <summary>Cargo Install (from source)</summary>